 Prey is an anti-theft tracking software for your laptop, phone and tablet that lets you remotely locate, lock, wipe and recover it if ever stolen, or simply missing.
 You do this by logging into an web platform where you can also trigger actions like sounding an alarm or show an onscreen message to let the thief know you’re after him.

 Basically you install a tiny agent on your laptop, tablet or phone, which silently waits for a remote signal to wake up and work its magic.
 This signal is sent from our hosted web service whenever you wish to gather information or trigger an action, like locking down the device.
 That’s pretty much it.

 I’m a tech guy, just give me the details.

 Ok, sure.
-On desktops, the agent checks in regularly by sending an HTTP request to see whether it should gather information, perform any actions or stay asleep.
+On laptops, the agent checks in regularly by sending an HTTP request to see whether it should gather information, perform any actions or stay asleep.
 On mobiles, the process stays off and waits for a push notification in order to perform this check.
-The desktop client is written in Node.js and both the Android and iOS in their native tongues.
+The laptop client is written in Node.js and both the Android and iOS in their native tongues.

 For more information, check our code repository.